Health Care Worker Practicing Under the Influence

 Michigan’s Criminal Statute Covering Impaired Health Care Professionals

 For healthcare workers, alcohol and drug use disorders are a problematic and significant concern.
 Impairment often worsens without early detection and treatment, putting the workplace and patient safety at risk.
-When a health professional, such as a physician, or nurse, is impaired by alcohol, prescription or nonprescription medicines, or mind-altering substances, they cannot offer competent and safe patient care.
+When a health professional, such as a physician or nurse, is impaired by alcohol, prescription or nonprescription medicines, or mind-altering substances, they cannot offer competent and safe patient care.
 Practicing healthcare under the influence of drugs or alcohol is a criminal offense that can result in severe direct and indirect consequences.

 False Allegations of Impairment

-Despite the legitimate concerns raised by providing healthcare under the influence of drugs or alcohol, over-zealous police officers and prosecutors sometimes wrongfully file charges.
+Despite the legitimate concerns raised by providing healthcare under the influence of drugs or alcohol, overzealous police officers and prosecutors sometimes wrongfully file charges.
 Practicing Healthcare Under the Influence allegations are often made due to employee disputes and retribution in response to a workplace conflict.
 It is not illegal to work after consuming alcohol.
-The consumption of alcohol or controlled substances becomes criminal only when ingestion of a substance causes an impairment.
+The consumption of alcohol or controlled substances becomes criminal only when ingestion of a substance causes impairment.
 A healthcare professional facing false or exaggerated allegations needs an aggressive, intelligent, and robust defense.

 Definition of Practicing Healthcare Under the Influence of Alcohol or Drugs